VITAMIN E CREAM COSMETIC INFORMATION

 22896

-Chemicals and contaminants associated with cancer are found in water, food, and many other ordinary products.
-Still, no category of consumer products is accountable to less government inspection than cosmetics and other personal products, including Vitamin E Cream.
-Although most of the chemicals in cosmetics likely pose very little risk, exposure to some is associated with significant health conditions, including cancer.
+Chemicals and contaminants associated with cancer can be found in food and various other ordinary goods.
+Yet, no classification of consumer goods is accountable to less government direction than cosmetics, including Vitamin E Cream.
+Although most of the chemicals in cosmetics most likely pose little risk, being exposed to a few has been associated with serious health concerns, including cancer.